cs-fullstack-2019-fall/python-loops-cw-rjrobins16/README.md

 ```

 ### Exercise 4:
+Use any loop to print all numbers between 0 and 100 that are even.
+Hint: You can find multiples of 2 with (whatever_number % 2 == 0)

+### Challenge:
 Password Checker - Ask the user to enter a password.
 Ask them to confirm the password.
 If it's not equal, keep asking until it's correct or they enter 'Q' to quit.